DevonGifford/Portfolio_v2/README.md

 <summary>
 <h6> Creating basic layout and list of components made: </h6>
 </summary>
-Variouse components needed
+Various components needed & created:
 <ul>
-<li>NavBar Secton - with a mobile and clickable
+<li>NavBar Section - with a mobile and clickable
 <li>Splash/Banner Page
 <li>About Page - with a profile picture and list of skills
 <li>Experiences Page - copy of CV information
 <li>Capstone Project Portfolio Page
 <li>Small Projects
-<li>Small Project Card componenets
+<li>Small Project Card components
 <li>Contact Page
 <li>Footer Page
+<li>Creating an assets folder for images, favicon and pdf's - including index.ts for exporting images
 </ul>
 <pre>
-<code>Implement the layout in the pages:
-In the pages/index.ts file (or create a new page) and import the list of components.
+<code>Implement the layout in the pages with pages/index.ts file and import the list of components.
 </code>
 </pre>
 </details>